sketch-hq/SketchAPI/docs-website/pages/plugins-actions.md

 ---
-title: Action API
+title: Actions
 summary: API to let plugins react to events in the app.
+section: plugins
+chapter: JavaScript API
+permalink: /plugins/actions

+redirect_from:
-permalink: /guides/action-api/
+  - /guides/action-api/

-order: 140
+order: 304
 ---

 In Sketch 3.8, we introduced the Action API: a way to let plugins react to events in the app.
 Using it, plugin authors can write code that is executed when certain actions are triggered, like "opening a document", "saving", "adding an artboard"…